 To get rid of a stye, it may help to do certain natural techniques or even use medications that can treat this pimple-looking red bump on your eyelid once and for all.
 Generally, it takes about a week for sties to go away.
-So, to treat sties effectively, whether these are found on the inside or outside portion of your eyelids, here are some tips and remedies that may be help.
+So, to treat sties effectively, whether these are found on the inside or outside portion of your eyelids, here are some tips and remedies that may be of help.

 Remedies for removing sties

 Since sties develop because of infection, the first thing you need to do when you notice such growths is to keep the area clean.
 Exposure to dust, dirt or even makeup can lead to sties, as well as oil buildup in the area.
 A type of bacteria called staphylococcal cause this condition, and such foreign element gets trapped in the oil gland or hair follicle in the corner of your eye.
 So, make it a point to prevent touching the stye with your hands since this may only cause further irritation.